IntelEdisonDemoDay/iotkit-comm-js/doc/tutorials/plugin.md

-At the moment, iecf supports *communication plugins* only.
+At the moment, iotkit-comm supports *communication plugins* only.
 Thus the following topics are specific to these
  plugins:

 1. About communication plugins